RAFTING and HIKING the GRAND CANYON

 The first motor car to reach the depths of the Grand Canyon, a Ford, reached the river at Diamond Creek in 1912.
 The primitive road out of the canyon now traverses 21 miles of Hualapai lands to reach Route 66 and pavement.
 This is a busy launch site for motorized boats run by the Hualapai Tribe.
 Arrivals before 10 am are restricted.

 We had an early start to arrive at Diamond Creek at 10 am.
-Waiting were a full crew from O.A.R.S. with two large trucks and two passenger vans.
+Waiting were a whole crew from O.A.R.S. with two large trucks and two passenger vans.

-Everything was unloaded including the huge coolers that form the base of the rower’s seat and placed on the back of the largest truck.
-The two-part metal frames were removed and stowed in their own place.
-The boats were washed with soap, moved onto land and all air was removed with a vacuum cleaner and a generator.
+Everything was unloaded, including the huge coolers that form the base of the rower’s seat, and placed on the back of the largest truck.
+The two-part metal frames were removed and stowed in their place.
+The boats were washed with soap, moved onto land, and all air was removed with a vacuum cleaner and a generator.
 After rolling up, the job was done.

 We then had lunch, had a hug fest with the crew piled into the vans and drove the rough road and Route 66 to Seligman for snacks.
 This is home to the Road Kill Café and lots of quaint Route 66 stuff.

 Arriving at the Doubletree at 2:30 pm, we had another hug fest, paid the tip, unloaded all our dry bags and went our separate ways.
-Some had driven but many also had flights via Phoenix to home.
+Some had driven, but many also had flights via Phoenix to their homes.

 I then had less than 48 hours to drive the 2800 kilometres home.
 I needed to cross the border to mail my Ghana visa application.
 I had no problem and picked a fast route through Vegas and up eastern Nevada to join I-84 at Twin Falls, Idaho.
 It was drive and sleep in the back seat of my truck, fast food, large espressos and a lot of cigarettes.
-In Vancouver in 42 hours, I then made the obligatory trip to Mountain Equipment Coop, had lunch with my daughter and caught the 7 pm ferry to Vancouver Island.
-I arrived home after 11 pm and so could not have a shower due to my apartment’s noise bylaw.
+In Vancouver, I spent 42 hours, then made the obligatory trip to Mountain Equipment Co-op, had lunch with my daughter, and caught the 7 pm ferry to Vancouver Island.
+I arrived home after 11 pm and, due to my apartment’s noise bylaw, could not have a shower.

 This was easily the number one adventure trip of my travel life.
 Nothing like it exists in the world.
-The geology, river and rapids, marvellous hiking from the river and wonderful company and companions made for a memorable trip.
+The geology, river, and rapids, marvellous hiking along the river, and excellent company and companions made for a memorable trip.